 At Advanced Dentistry of Scarsdale in Westchester, our tooth extraction procedures are only performed with informed and happy patients who are secure in our ability to look after your teeth thoroughly.
 We commit to first class dentistry, and this is what we aim to provide with our professional tooth extraction we have to offer.

 The most common reason for extraction in teenagers is a lack of space for adult teeth to move through.
 Similarly, adults have wisdom teeth removed to reduce pain and provide more space in the jaw - this is common when wisdom teeth impact.
 However, the other reasons for tooth extraction surround tooth decay, tooth infection, and overcrowding of the teeth.
 Patients who have to undergo organ transplantation or chemotherapy also may need to undergo a removal, as any compromised teeth and unhealthy gums can compromise their health, too.
 Tooth extraction is performed at the dentist or by an oral surgeon, and the procedure can be done under a local anesthetic.
-There are other methods of sedation dentistry available, including general anesthesia or a combination of both local and general sedation.
 Visible tooth extraction is straightforward in most cases, but any broken teeth or those that have impacted require a more involved operation.

 Removal of permanent teeth, as mentioned, is always a last resort.
 Several things can be tried before extraction is recommended.
 These are the steps toward removal:

 If we have tried all of the above and nothing can be done to save your permanent tooth, we will perform a tooth extraction.
 We do this because the damage is too severe, and the tooth will not heal.
 We aim to ensure that you feel calm and confident if you have to have a tooth extraction, and it's for this reason that we like to sit with our patients and create a plan that will suit your needs.